 Programs and Goals

-From the New Orleans to the East Coast, SBP serves disaster-impacted homeowners across the country with its Rebuilding Program and Disaster Resiliency and Recovery Lab.
+From New Orleans to the East Coast, SBP serves disaster-impacted homeowners across the country with its Rebuilding Program and Disaster Resiliency and Recovery Lab.
 To date, we have rebuilt over 800 homes nationwide.
 In New Orleans, Louisiana, we also operate two further direct service programs: Opportunity Housing, and Good Work Good Pay.
 These programs are designed to restore hard-working, family-oriented communities and to reach the following goals:

 - Ensure that individuals, families and the community are able to recover from disaster promptly, efficiently, and predictably